nupam/GANs-for-Image-enhancement/README.md

 In addition generator models are also exported as 'export.pkl'.<br><br>

 ### Observations
+##### It is possible to generate good images without using GANs by just using features from pretrained models in an unet, as it is trained done here as a part of pretraining, but results were much better on smaller dataset with more diversity with GANs.
+On simpler datasets like 'Oxford 102 Flowers dataset' such models are enough, but Flickr-30k-dataset is harder.<br><br>
-Training was fast.<br>
+* Training was fast.<br>
-Considering the time required for training GANs, these models trained faster, total of around 9hrs(per model, including pretraining on 1 GPU)<br>
+* Considering the time required for training GANs, these models trained faster, total of around 9hrs(per model, including pretraining on 1 GPU)<br>
-These models produced good results, second model, with feature-loss produced almost photo-realistic images, from coarse grainy images with bad lighting conditions.
+* These models produced good results, second model, with feature-loss produced almost photo-realistic images, from coarse grainy images with bad lighting conditions.
 The first model was not so good.
 It produced blurry images.<br>
-Concluding, the model trained with feature loss perfomed better than without it.<br>
-High level features like fur, textures of objects, eyes were more clear in almost every case than that of with MSE.<br>
+* High level features like fur, textures of objects, eyes were more clear in almost every case than that of with MSE.<br>
-While training the first model(with MSE) was unstable created peaks in loss, a wgan would have been better for this one.<br>
+* While training the first model(with MSE) was unstable created peaks in loss, a wgan should be preferred for this one.<br>
+* Concluding, the model trained with feature loss perfomed better than without it, maybe because pretraining already brought predictions close to ground truth.<br>

 ### Compromises and things that could have been better
 * WGAN can be used in place of standard GAN loss(optimization of JS divergence),<br>